fitexmage/ShadowVillageCore/README.md

 ### Shadow Stone

-A special currency which can only get by donating.
+A special currency which can only get by special activity.

-Players can spend shadow stone on:
+Players can use shadow stone on:

 * Get Minecraft money (need Vault plugin)
 * Summon Boss